Paying your bills on time is the most significant factor in maintaining a good credit score, helping you secure better loan terms and interest rates.

 4. Maintain good habits.

 Your credit score is built on patterns over time, with an emphasis on more recent activity.
+Building a positive credit history through responsible credit management is crucial for long-term credit improvement.
 Improving credit and rebuilding a credit score that has fallen will take some patience, but it can be done!
 Credit scores can and do change.

-A history of timely payments and accounts that you have held for five years or longer have a positive effect on your credit score.
+A history of prompt payments and accounts that you have held for five years or longer has a positive effect on your credit score.
 Quickly opening multiple accounts, carrying high balances for a sustained period, or even closing unused accounts have a negative effect on your score.

 Events like foreclosure and bankruptcy, while they serve an important purpose for those with severe debt, have a significant and lengthy impact on your credit score.
-(We are not lawyers, and this is not legal advice.
-If you are considering one of these options, we encourage you to consult a legal professional and to investigate other alternatives as well.)
+If you are considering one of these options, we encourage you to consult a legal professional and to investigate other alternatives as well.

 5. Chat with a credit counselor.